 These walnut meatballs are hearty, delicious, and packed with the nutritional benefits of walnuts.
 These meatballs are great to eat on their own in tzatziki sauce, or thrown into a pasta dish, or on top of rice with your favorite sauce.

-- Healthy: These meatballs are made from a combination of walnuts, plus your choice of chickpeas, rice, or lentils which each pack their own benefits
+• Incredibly Healthy: Made from a combination of walnuts plus your choice of chickpeas, rice, or lentils which each pack their own nutritional benefits.

-- Short Prep Time: The prep time for these walnut meatballs is only 20 minutes!
+• Short Prep Time: The prep time for these walnut meatballs is only 20 minutes of active work.

-- Versatile: Use lentils, rice, or chickpeas in these meatballs then serve them on their own or in your favorite dish
+• Highly Versatile: Use lentils, rice, or chickpeas in these meatballs then serve them on their own or in your favorite dish.

 Walnuts: There is a long list of benefits that come with this versatile ingredient that works so well as a meat substitute in recipes.
 Here are some of the winning qualities of walnuts: